omersha/omersha.github.io/_posts/2015-12-01-random-bitstreams.md

 Now all that is left is to generate 2 pools of "building blocks" for any given $p(M')$.
-The first pool may contain blocks whose entropy is maximal, and independent of $p(M')$ (so they can be generated quickly, and possibly in advance - an optimization that is not in the code below), and the second pool contain blocks whose entropy is chosen so that
+The first pool may contain blocks whose entropy is maximal, and independent of $p(M')$ (so they can be generated quickly, and possibly in advance - an optimization that is not in the code below), and the second pool contains blocks whose entropy is chosen so that
 $p(C_1\oplus C_2)=p(M')$ where $C_1$ is taken from the first pool, and $C_2$ from the second.

 **In [14]:**